WalkerInTheVoid/WurmMods/README.md

 Installation (Server):

 1. Place the mod's folder and .disabled file in the /mods directory of your wurm server's folder.
-* Rename the .disabled filed to .properties
+* Rename the .disabled file to .properties
 * (Re)Start the server.

 Installation (Client):

 1. Place the mod's folder and .disabled file in the /mods directory of your wurm client's folder (usually WurmLauncher).
-* Rename the .disabled filed to .properties
+* Rename the .disabled file to .properties
 * (Re)Start the client.

 Features (note that each bullet point is independently configurable):